MailTape/MailTape-v1/_posts/2017-11-12-Yazz-Ahmed.md

 # MailTape's selection

 ## Yazz Ahmed — La Saboteuse
 _Sanjay_: **"**It's hard for me to pick just one track from Yazz's latest album, 'La Saboteuse'.
 This piece begins with Shabaka Hutching’s solo bass clarinet, which evokes a beautiful sadness like a craggy autumnal landscape.
-Yazz’s trumpet melody is magisterial, composed of Arabic scales, which are counterpointed with a quiet foreboding percussion.**"**
+Yazz’s trumpet melody is magisterial, composed of Arabic scales, which are counterpointed with a quiet and foreboding percussion.**"**

 ## Fran & Flora – The Hollow Tree
 _Sanjay_: **"**The first time I saw [Fran & Flora](https://www.franandflora.com/) in London we were treated to a Romani a capella sung in harmony, along with anecdotes about their musical adventures in Eastern Europe.
 I'm looking forward to their upcoming debut album.
 Such a cool duo!**"**